Hit in a Crosswalk_ What to Do After a Pedestrian Accident in Georgia Image

 Avoid Discussing Fault

-The driver might approach you and apologize, yell at you, or insist something happened that makes them less at fault.
+The driver might approach you and apologize, yell at you, or insist that something happened that makes them less at fault.
 You might feel too overwhelmed and delirious to argue, so you agree with them and apologize immediately, if only to be polite.
 In this case, it’s better to stay quiet and let them do all the talking.
 Anything you say could be used against you when you file a claim.

 Consult a Personal Injury Attorney